-- 1. This event is open to ladies or girls ONLY of any age. - Automatic barrier will be used.
+- 1. This event is open to ladies or girls ONLY of any age. - 2.
+Automatic barrier will be used.
 Arena conditions will determine score.
 Length of score to be set by judges, contractor, and event director or representative, if present, subject to the conditions set forth herein.
-At indoor rodeos, length of score must be no longer than the length of the roping box minus three feet unless other arrangements are approved by the breakaway roping director or their appointed representative. - 3.
-All rerun rules will be the same as the tie down roping. - 4.
-2 judges will be used.
-A barrier judge and a field judge. - a) The judges have the authority to designate a spotter on the opposite side of the arena to the flag judge to watch for a clean bell collar catch when the rope breaks from the horn.
+At indoor rodeos, length of score must be no longer than the length of the roping box minus three feet unless other arrangements are approved by the breakaway roping director or their appointed representative. - 2 judges will be used.
+A barrier judge and a field judge.

+a) The judges have the authority to designate a spotter on the opposite side of the arena to the flag judge to watch for a clean bell collar catch when the rope breaks from the horn.
 The designated spotter has to be decided 1 hour prior to the rodeo and will be in effect for all performances.
-The Judge has the final call. - 5.
+The Judge has the final call. - 4.
 Bell collar catch only.
 Bell collar is defined as any loop passing over the calf's head and slack is drawn around the neck only.
 No other appendage of calf (i.e. front or hind leg, tail, etc.) can be in the loop when the rope breaks from the saddle horn.
 If a front or hind leg enters the loop but comes out before the rope breaks on the saddle horn it will be a legal catch.
-Figure 8's on the tail will be considered a no time if the rope does not come clean before the breaking off the saddle. - 6.
-Only 1 loop may be carried. - 7.
-Loop must be released from the contestant's hand before touching calf to be legal throw. - 8.
+Figure 8's on the tail will be considered a no time if the rope does not come clean before the breaking off the saddle.

+- 5. Only 1 loop may be carried. - 6.
+Loop must be released from the contestant's hand before touching calf to be legal throw. - 7.
 Ropes must be tied to the saddle horn at the VERY end of the rope.
-A bright colored or white cloth larger than 6" must be tied at the end of the rope. - 9.
-All contestants must use the same nylon string to tie ropes to saddle horn. - 10.
+A bright colored or white cloth larger than 6" must be tied at the end of the rope. - 8.
+All contestants must use the same nylon string to tie ropes to saddle horn. - 9.
 Any unravelling of string will be an automatic disqualification.
-Judges are to check this before the run. - 11.
-Contestant's horse must break the plane of the barrier before loop is released. - 12.
+Strings may be checked at Judge's discretion. - 10.
+Contestant's horse must break the plane of the barrier before loop is released. - 11.
 Open catch pen will be used.
 Contestant must follow calf out of the arena.
 Time must be taken with calf in the arena.
-If any part of the calf has broken the plane of the gate before rope breaks away from saddle horn it is a no time. - 13.
+If any part of the calf has broken the plane of the gate before rope breaks away from saddle horn it is a no time. - 12.
 Field flag judge will flag the contestant when rope breaks away from the saddle horn.
-No time will occur if contestant breaks rope by hand or touches rope or string after the catch is completed, except if rope dallies around the saddle horn, in which case contestant can ride forward to un-dally and then stop to allow rope to break away. - 14.
-Calves must be as uniform as possible. - 15.
+No time will occur if contestant breaks rope by hand or touches rope or string after the catch is completed, except if rope dallies around the saddle horn, in which case contestant can ride forward to un-dally and then stop to allow rope to break away. - 13.
+Calves must be as uniform as possible. - 14.
 Horned cattle will not be used in the breakaway roping.
 Horned cattle are defined as those with horns longer than 3 inches, measured from the base of the horn.
-Only one horn has to be over three inches to be classified.

-- The same animals may not be used for the Breakaway and any other timed event at the rodeo. - 17.
-Calves will be numbered and drawn for. - 18.
-There will be a 25 second time limit excluding barrier penalties. - 19.
+Only one horn has to be over three inches to be classified. - 15.
+The same animals may not be used for the Breakaway and any other timed event at the rodeo. - 16.
+Calves will be numbered and drawn for. - 17.
+There will be a 25 second time limit excluding barrier penalties. - 18.
 The payout percentages for this event will be the same as the tie down roping.